 Most consumers use search engines to perform product research and find answers.
 It’s crucial for businesses to meet consumer needs with quality content.
 Consistently publishing valuable content is also rewarded by Google’s algorithms.
 Pages should contain relevant keywords (without being spammy) and must be relevant to your searcher’s intent.
 Over time, your efforts will pay off with higher rankings in search engine results pages (SERPs).

 If your organization relies on organic search traffic, the content will also help to develop backlinks.
 Links from quality sources build trust and can significantly improve rankings in SERPs.
 Keep in mind that quality backlinks are hard to come by.
 Only the highest-quality content achieves links, so consider using experienced writers and content creators with industry knowledge.

 Thought Leadership & Industry Authority

-We’re all naturally drawn to individuals and organizations considered authorities.
+We’re all naturally drawn to individuals, and organizations are considered authorities.
 In fact, consumers are more likely to purchase products and services from companies they trust.
 Your content is an excellent way to showcase your industry expertise and build brand awareness.

 PR firm KemperLesnik provides a useful list of content that builds thought leadership.